 Lessons also embed the teaching of online safety to ensure that children feel confident when using technology and the Internet, and know what to do if they come across something either inappropriate or uncomfortable.
 They learn to use technology safely, respectfully and responsibly and recognise acceptable and unacceptable behaviour.

-At St Peter’s we have recently subscribed to Purple Mash, a creative, educational online space for primary children.
+At St Peter’s, we use Purple Mash, a creative, educational online learning platform for primary children.
 Purple Mash hosts an exciting mash-up of curriculum focused activities, creative tools, programmes and games to support and inspire creative learning every day.
 From poems to newspapers, masks and 3D models, animations and textured paintings, Purple Mash supports both our computing and creative curriculum.

 We use both iPads and computers to teach computing across all year groups.
-Working with The Birmingham e-Learning Foundation, we currently run an iPad scheme offering all pupils the chance to use an iPad at both school and home
+We currently run an iPad scheme offering all pupils who join the school the chance to use an iPad at both school and home.